 Circularity is an important enabler of biodiversity preservation and decarbonization.
-We see a clear role for the firm in helping to advance commercial solutions related to the circular economy and biodiversity: research and insights, investment strategies, advisory, partnerships, and conservation.
-As change accelerates, Goldman Sachs continues to help advance solutions that eliminate waste and reduce reliance on finite resources through our work with clients such as WM and Nexus Circular.
-We are also helping to foster biodiversity preservation and forest restoration efforts-continuing to support the protection of pristine nature preserves such as Karukinka Natural Park, while also helping clients like Restoration Forest Products expand their sustainable forestry practices.
+We see a clear role for the firm in helping to advance commercial solutions related to the circular economy and biodiversity: research and insights, investment strategies, advisory, partnerships, that eliminate waste and reduce reliance on finite resources through our work with clients such as WM and Nexus Circular.
+We are also helping to foster biodiversity preservation and forest restoration efforts - continuing to support the protection of pristine nature preserves such as Karukinka Natural Park, while also helping clients like Restoration Forest Products expand their sustainable forestry practices.
 Responsible stewardship of biodiversity and circular solutions remains critical to the long-term health of the global economy.